JoachimGoedhart/Supervising-a-coding-project/README.md

 It turns out that the Google Colab environment is very well suited to deliver the code to novice users.
 We took great inspiration from the [Zerocost4DLMic notebooks](https://github.com/HenriquesLab/ZeroCostDL4Mic).
 The key challenge was to explain the user how to get the data in the right place, and minimize the number of steps.

+The most up-to-date version of he code is [available here](https://github.com/JoachimGoedhart/DotBlot-analysis).